ThinkEQ/assembly-solutions-ltd/src/pages/news/quality-supervisor-kane-achieves-10-years-service.md

         great to see the company grow from a small team of 20 to now a strong & supportive team of 90.
-I can’t thank the company enough for the opportunities they have given me and knowing I have their support for career progression, has really helped me grow within my role in the Quality department.
+I can’t thank the company enough for the opportunities they have given me and knowing I have their support for career progression, it has really helped me grow within my role in the Quality department.
 We're currently re-structuring the Quality department so I'm excited to be a part of this, building and developing our processes to improve performance and increase efficiencies.